robinsalehjan/web-trendinghashtaggraph/deps/credo/README.md

 ### Configuration via .credo.exs

 Credo is configured via a file called `.credo.exs`.
 This file can live in your project's `config/` or root folder, both is fine.

+This also works for umbrella projects, where you can have individual `.credo.exs` files for each app or a global one in the umbrella's `config/` or root folder.

 ```elixir
 # config/.credo.exs